-During the fiscal year ended July 31, 2021, the Company generated substantial increases in COVID-19 related products and services.
+As a novel strain of coronavirus (COVID-19) impacted the economy of the United States and other countries around the world, we committed to being a part of the coordinated public and private sector response to this unprecedented challenge.
+We made substantial investments to expand and maintain the amount of COVID-19 testing available in the communities we serve.
+During the fiscal years ended July 31, 2022 and 2021, the Company generated substantial increases in COVID-19 related products and services.
 Enzo applied its technical expertise in molecular diagnostics to develop next generation COVID-19 diagnostic and antibody testing options which were approved under the FDA Emergency Use Authorization (EUA).
-This testing had a positive impact on revenue, profitability and cash flow throughout fiscal 2021.
-Revenues from COVID-19 testing represented 48% and 8% of Clinical revenues in the 2021 and 2020 periods, respectively.
-However, it is too early to determine the long term significance of any positive impact from increased COVID-19 testing and our proprietary COVID-19 product offerings on our businesses.
+This testing had a significantly positive impact on revenue, profitability and cash flow throughout fiscal 2021 and most of fiscal 2022.
+Revenues from COVID-19 testing represented 44%, 48%, and 8% of Clinical services revenues in the fiscal 2022, 2021 and 2020 periods, respectively.